rails/rails/guides/source/security.md

 **CSRF**  Cross-Site Reference Forgery (CSRF) is a gigantic attack method, it allows the attacker to do everything the administrator or Intranet user may do.
 As you have already seen above how CSRF works, here are a few examples of what attackers can do in the Intranet or admin interface.

 A real-world example is a [router reconfiguration by CSRF](http://www.h-online.com/security/Symantec-reports-first-active-attack-on-a-DSL-router--/news/102352).
 The attackers sent a malicious e-mail, with CSRF in it, to Mexican users.
 The e-mail claimed there was an e-card waiting for them, but it also contained an image tag that resulted in a HTTP-GET request to reconfigure the user's router (which is a popular model in Mexico).
 The request changed the DNS-settings so that requests to a Mexico-based banking site would be mapped to the attacker's site.
-Everyone who accessed the banking site through that router saw the attacker's fake web site and had his credentials stolen.
+Everyone who accessed the banking site through that router saw the attacker's fake web site and had their credentials stolen.

 Another example changed Google Adsense's e-mail address and password by.
-If the victim was logged into Google Adsense, the administration interface for Google advertisements campaigns, an attacker could change his credentials.
+If the victim was logged into Google Adsense, the administration interface for Google advertisements campaigns, an attacker could change their credentials.

 Another popular attack is to spam your web application, your blog or forum to propagate malicious XSS.
 Of course, the attacker has to know the URL structure, but most Rails URLs are quite straightforward or they will be easy to find out, if it is an open-source application's admin interface.
 The attacker may even do 1,000 lucky guesses by just including malicious IMG-tags which try every possible combination.